 Born and raised in Northeast LA, Marcos has deep roots in the community.
-Prior to coming to Debs, he served as Director of Audubon Youth Environmental Stewards (a program of the Palos Verdes/South Bay Audubon Society), where he engaged and inspired community members to connect to nature and their community through restoration and volunteer science projects.
+Prior to coming to Debs, he served as Director of Audubon Youth Environmental Stewards (a program of the Palos Verdes/South Bay Audubon Society), where he engaged and inspired youth to connect to nature and their community through restoration and volunteer projects.
 He has also spent time as a Biology Technician for the U.S. Forest Service and an Urban Forester for organizations such as Northeast Trees and TreePeople.
 Marcos’ formal education is in geology and anthropology.

 Natasha Khanna, Field Organizer

-Plus our partner organization staff members:
+Plus our partner organization staff members